Converting a English Linen Closet into a DIY Pet Room

 In our new home, we had the option to create a larger laundry room by closing in our foyer.
 Our prior laundry room was tiny, so we chose to implement this option.
 This change left us with a large “English Linen Closet”.
 Prior to moving in we predetermined that this area would make a great Pet Room for our cats.
 Above is a before picture of the room as a English linen closet.
 I know, not many shelves for a “linen closet”, I thought the same thing.

 The first thing was to add linoleum floors and an exhaust fan.
 The exhaust fan vents any smells from the liter box, directly out of my home.
-Good bye!!!
-This might be the single most important thing we did.
-As you know, if you have cats, the liter box smell can ruin your home.
-Next we painted the entire room with a scrubbable satin finish paint.
-This will help seal the dry wall and preventing even more odors from getting trapped in the walls.
+Honestly this might be the single most important thing we did.
+If you have cats, you know that the liter box smell can truly ruin your home, and once that smell sinks in there is no getting rid of it.
+The next important thing we did was painted the entire room with a scrubbable satin finish paint.
+This will help seal the dry wall and preventing even more odors from getting trapped in the walls, and it is easy to clean in case of accidents.
 Finally we added a large utilitarian light fixture, nothing fancy it’s mainly for us to see to get the room clean.The next big thing we did was cut a cat door through our Master bedroom wall and hall door.
 Why did we cut a hole in our wall?
-Well we host a lot gatherings, parties and guests.
-This room set up will allow me to lock my fur babies in our bedroom during gatherings, which they actually prefer since the do no care for loud noises and large crowds of people.
+Well, we host a lot gatherings, parties and guests.
+This room set up will allow me to lock my fur babies in our bedroom during gatherings, which they actually prefer since they do no care for loud noises or large crowds of people.
 This also allows them access to their food, water and liter box, but with out the fear of a guest accidentally letting them out into the great beyond.
 The other pet door located on the hallway door gives us the ability to shut our bedroom door when we have overnight guests.
-This grants the cats the ability to come and go as they please, which will save your doors and carpet, since they can be quite destructive when confined to an area against there will.
+This grants our cats the ability to come and go as they please, which will save your doors and carpet, since they can be quite destructive when confined to one area against there will.
 So check this out, I came up with idea all on my own!!!
 JENRON DESIGNS developed this prototype Ventilated Shelf Cover (VSC).
 A DIY rig to make your room aesthetically pleasing, and on a shoestring budget.
 This process can be used on any wire shelving.
 We took teacup hooks to the back of some barn wood and used felt pads for spacers as you can see above.
 You literally hang the board right on the front of the wire rack.
 The finished product was this:

-We created a facia board to cover the universal ugly wire rack.
+We created a facia board to cover the universal ugly wire rack, (we also did they same process for a Linen Closet too.)
 Then spray painted the support arms black to emulate iron.
 This process would be great for any wire rack that you would not use for hanging clothes.
 So try it in a linen closet, pantry, garage storage area or pet room.
 We also spray painted the wood letters of Meow, and popped them into the wall with a nail gun.

 Designer Tip: A wire rack allows light to pass through the to the floor, which keep the room brighter.
 Unlike with a solid wood shelving, that would block the light flow and make the room seem smaller and darker.